 In other words, leave the native browser testing to developers and functional QA specialists.
 Focus on making sure your essential tags fire as expected.

 If you are QA'ing a responsive website, or your site has a very different mobile version, it is much more important to focus on desktop vs. mobile than on IE vs. Chrome.
 Again, the right question to ask here is not: "Can you auto-scan our mobile site as well?"
-You start from the key workflows that the mobile app enables, some of which may be unique.
+You should instead start from the key experiences your mobile app enables, some of which may be unique.

 GDPR and privacy compliance laws